Sweden

 Banking in Sweden for Expats

-To open a bank account in Sweden, expats can visit expat-friendly banks like SEB, Handelsbanken, or consider online options like Revolut.
+To open a bank account in Sweden, expats can visit expat-friendly banks like SEB, Handelsbanken, or consider digital options like Revolut.
 However, to access online banking and other essential services, they will need to obtain a BankID, which requires a personnummer from Skatteverket and a visit to an issuing bank with their passport and personnummer.
-Some banks may also offer an alternative route using a coordination number, which can be explored with SEB or Handelsbanken.
+Some banks may also offer an alternative route using a coordination number, which can be checked with SEB or Handelsbanken.

 If you're coming from your home country: